Caveat: Jeffers’ Answer

 A bunch of middle schoolers and high schoolers get on the bus at Beopseongpo, and I always get some low-grade entertainment out of their efforts to pretend to be cool and not notice there’s a foreigner on the bus (or, on the other hand, the blustery, “Hello!
 How are you?” that they will sometimes deliver).
 When we arrive in Yeonggwang, I set off across the bus terminal bus-parking-area, and enter the warren of market stalls behind the terminal.
 I can see the old ladies swatting flies laconically as they squat behind their buckets of octopi and raw fish.
 I love to watch the still-alive crabs trying to escape from their buckets, which are already filled with soy sauce and chopped onions.
 Do they realize they’re soup?
 It’s poignant.

-the market, and up the grade, through the corner of the main market area, and then behind the Co-op grocery (chukhyeop hanaro mateu) and across the vast gravel parking lot where the every-five-days market is held.
-I slip between two buildings and cross the rotary (traffic circle), climb the hill (not steep) past the various apartments, past the "Glory Tourist Hotel" and finally behind the gas station to my building.
+I go out the “secret” back way from the market, and up the grade, through the corner of the main market area, and then behind the Co-op grocery (축협하나로마트 [chukhyeop hanaro mateu]) and across the vast gravel parking lot where the every-five-days market is held.
+I slip between two buildings and cross the rotary (traffic circle), climb the hill (not steep) past the various apartments, past the “Glory Tourist Hotel” and finally behind the gas station to my building.

 I am inspired to call my mom.
 I don’t do this as often as I should.
 It’s not that I don’t like talking to my mom.
 I get stuck in routines, and my attention wanders away from getting around to it, a little bit.
 And then I’ll remember, but when I remember, it’s not a good time to call, or I’m too busy to be able to sit down and call.
 Queensland is only an hour ahead of South Korea, and neither celebrates Daylight Savings concepts, so I don’t even have the “time zone excuse.”
 I remember the complexities of calling from Chile to the US, where the time zones lined up, but both countries have daylight savings time, but on opposite seasonal schedules that don’t quite match up.
 So depending on the month, I was either same time, one hour ahead, or one hour behind Minneapolis.
 It was like a speeded up version of continental drift.

-So anyway, it's been a long time since I talked to my mother.
-And it turns out she's got company coming for dinner.
-So we don't talk long.
-Hopefully, I'll call her again before too much time goes by.
-I decide I need to use a few of the tomatoes that are over-ripening on my shelf, and in a moment of culinary inspiration, I create grilled cheese sandwiches stuffed with tomatoes and horseradish sauce (which also seems on the verge of going bad in my fridge).
-Hey, that's pretty tasty.
+So anyway, it’s been a long time since I talked to my mother.
+And it turns out she’s got company coming for dinner.
+So we don’t talk long.
+Hopefully, I’ll call her again before too much time goes by.
+I decide I need to use a few of the tomatoes that are over-ripening on my shelf, and in a moment of culinary inspiration, I create grilled cheese sandwiches stuffed with tomatoes and horseradish sauce (which also seems to be on the verge of going bad in my fridge).
+Hey, that’s pretty tasty.

 I end the day by listening to Minnesota Public Radio online, and begin the initial draft of what becomes this narrative.
 I fall asleep earlier than usual – maybe around 10:00.
 I guess I’m tired.